 Blood clotting issues

-At Albano Clinic, our focus is on safe, evidence-based, non-surgical treatments that help patients move, recover, and live better.
+At the Albano Clinic, our focus remains on safe, evidence-based, non-surgical treatments that help patients move, heal, and live better.

 Q: Is BPC-157 legal?